Michael Shara

 Shara, M.M., S.M.
 Crawford, D. Vanbeveren, A. Moffat, D. Zurek, and L. Crause.
 2016.
 The spin rates of O stars in WR + O binaries.
 I. Motivation, methodology and first results from SALT.
 Monthly Notices of the Royal Astronomical Society 464, 2066–2074.

 Shara, M.M., T. Doyle, T.R.
 Lauer, D. Zurek, E.A.
 Baltz, A. Kovetz, J.P.
 Madrid, J. Mikolajewska, J.D.
 Neill, D. Prialnik, D.L.
 Welch, and O. Yaron.
 2017.
 A Hubble Space Telescope Survey for Novae in M87.
 II.
 Snuffing out the maximum magnitude–rate of decline relation for novae as a non-standard candle, and a prediction of the existence of ultrafast novae.
-Astrophysical Journal 839: 109–117.
+The Astrophysical Journal 839: 109–117.

 Shara, M.M., T.F.
 Doyle, T.R.
 Lauer, D. Zurek, J.D.
 Neill, J.P.
 Madrid, J. Mikolajewska, D.L.
 Welch, and E.A.
 Baltz.
 2016.
 A Hubble Space Telescope Survey for novae in M87.
-I. Light and Color Curves, Spatial Distributions, and the Nova Rate Astrophysical Journal Supplement Series 227: 1–72.
+I. Light and Color Curves, Spatial Distributions, and the Nova Rate.
+Astrophysical Journal Supplement Series 227: 1–72.

 Shara, M.M., L. Drissen, T. Martin, A. Alarie, and F.R.
 Stephenson.
 2017.
 When does an old nova become a dwarf nova?
 Kinematics and age of the nova shell of the dwarf nova AT Cancri.
 Monthly Notices of the Royal Astronomical Society 465: 739–745.